TitasGailius/calendar/README.md

 # Extending

-To add a new provider, simple implement the `Provider` interface with your provider.
+To add a new provider, simple implement the `TitasGailius\Calendar\Contracts\Provider` interface for your provider.

 ```php
 interface Provider